 You can reference a handbook like Rules For Writers for MLA information by visiting http://www.dianahacker.com/resdoc/humanities.html.

-To see further examples, visit Leslie University Libraries at http://research.lesley.edu/apa.
+To see examples and guidelines, visit Leslie University Libraries at http://research.lesley.edu/apa.

 You can also reference a handbook like Rules For Writers for APA information by visiting http://www.dianahacker.com/resdoc/social.html.